WojtekKamilowski/CI_PP4_MPN/README.md

 16. Scroll to the bottom of the deploy page and select the preferred deployment type ( Automatic deploys or Manual deploy)
 ![Deployment](docs/deployment/auto-manual.png)
 17. Choose a branch to deploy: main
-18. Click on Deploy Branch button & wait until the app is succesfully deployed/ address log errors
+18. Click on Deploy Branch button & wait until the app is successfully deployed/ address log errors
 ![Deployment](docs/deployment/manual.png)
 ![Deployment](docs/deployment/deployed.png)
 19. For Automatic deploys click on Enable Automatic Deploys button